The Problem Solverz: Reception

-The series received mostly negative reviews from critics, but worse reviews from audiences and online viewers.
+The series received mostly negative reviews from critics, who viewed the series as "dull, boring, and uninteresting"; but worse reviews from audiences and online viewers.
 Criticism of The Problem Solverz was directed at the visual style and writing.
 Rob Owen writing for the Pittsburgh Post-Gazette called the style reminiscent of Atari 5200 video games and wrote that viewers could "thank" or "blame" Jones for his creation.
 For the magazine Variety, Brian Lowry disregarded the series as uninteresting and challenging to watch, the visuals and sounds weird for weirdness' sake.
 Emily Ashby of Common Sense Media defined the series as misguided, its stories as undeveloped, and its visual style as unappealing.
 The Weekly Alibi's Devin D. O'Leary acknowledged the style as Paper Rad's own and found the writing more solid than that of Adult Swim's programming for which it could be mistaken.
 The jokes were not instantly funny according to O'Leary, but the visual style combined with the writing would provide amusement for Paper Rad's existing fans.
+Critics felt that the series would've worked better had it been on Adult Swim instead of Cartoon Network.

 Art-related publications, on the other hand, gave praise to Jones' creativity.
 Dan Nadel, a former publisher of Jones, lauded the series in The Comics Journal for the imagination displayed, "funny and humane and invaluable" at the same time.
 Paper writer Sammy Harkham called The Problem Solverz "radical" and unlike any other series on television.
 Geek Exchange writer Liz Ohanesian called the second season more "subdued" than the first, allowing viewers to concentrate on the principal character's relationships.
 She compared the series to the band Anamanaguchi, in that its unique and polarizing style makes fans of the series hard to find.